 In the doctors’ professional opinions, it appears that Osbourne has simply committed wholeheartedly to a nap, due perhaps to extreme exhaustion.

-The doctors begin to call Osbourne “Rip Van Winkle” because he sleeps for over a year.
+The press renames Osbourne “Rip Van Winkle” because he sleeps for over a year.

 Time Magazine does a piece on him.
 CNN, FOX News, and NBC all do specials on him.
 Universal options a script based on his life story, though it never quite makes it into production.

 Osbourne is not in a coma, the doctors assure the world.
-He’s quite alive, his body is totally functional.
+He’s quite alive.
 He’s just sleeping.

-“Must be some kind of record for most consecutive hours slept,” one of the doctors remarks.
+“Must be some kind of a sleeping record,” one of the doctors remarks.
+“We should call Guinness.”

 After sleeping every hour of the previous 421 days, Osbourne awakens in a hospital bed.